hicommonwealth/commonwealth/wiki/Devnet.md

     `extra cute enough manage arctic acid ball divide reduce turtle pony duck remind short find feature tooth steak fix assault vote sad cattle roof`

 - Go to http://localhost:8080/evmos-dev and join community.
 You should be able to create proposals and vote.
+- Note: Set gas to zero.
+There is an issue with displaying tokens correctly, but this address should have tokens.
+See https://github.com/hicommonwealth/commonwealth/issues/4909s